|

 small.
 That too can take months.

-Species often require a natural
+Species require a natural

 reproduce, the plant emits a "perfume" known as a pheromone that one